zi-w/zi-w.github.io/_pages/home.md

 classes: wide
 ---

 Hello!
-My name is Zi Wang, and I am a ~~PhD candidate from [Dept. of Electrical Engineering & Computer Science at MIT](http://www.eecs.mit.edu/).
-I am a member of the [Learning & Intelligent Systems Group](http://lis.csail.mit.edu/new/) at [CSAIL](https://www.csail.mit.edu/) and the [Machine Learning Group](http://ml.mit.edu/) at MIT.
-I am advised by [Prof. Leslie Pack Kaelbling](http://people.csail.mit.edu/lpk/) and [Prof. Tomás Lozano-Pérez](http://people.csail.mit.edu/tlp/).~~ research scientist at Google Brain (a block away from MIT).
+My name is Zi Wang, and I am a research scientist at Google Brain.